brucemack/w1tkz/mtr2000/README.md

 * Using the green wire on the left as an example, this is plugged into the top row, second column from left.
 Numbering: C-2.
 * The connection farthest to the right is the shield.
 Appears to be C-31, which is different from what Larry's handwritten notes showed (his notes had A-19).
 The W7RHC interface notes indicate that C-31 and A-19 are both grounds.
 * The black wire is connected to pin B-29.
 The purpose of this is unknown and we'll ignore it.
 It may have been a wiring error that was intended for B-27.
+We didn't use this wire during the installation/testing on 15-March and everything seemed to work fine.

 ![System Picture](docs/IMG_1867.jpg)